TechGlue/GoSupCommunity/readme.md

 # GoSupCommunity
 ## About
-A small GO project to help familiarize myself with Go's syntax, structure, and libraries.
+Go project to help familiarize myself with Go's syntax, structure, and libraries.

-What this program does is given a drop week URL, this service scrapes the contents of the provided drop and returns item names, images, and the corresponding URLs in a well-organized JSON response.
+Given a drop week URL, this service scrapes the contents of the provided drop and returns item names, images, and the corresponding URLs in a well-organized JSON response.

 Note: GoSupCommunity is meant for personal use.
 Please be mindful before sending requests to any server.